≪ Go to our review of Bouldering Crash Pads

 This pad, as with all Petzl products, is made to the highest standards and with the highest quality materials.
-The Alto was just released and we began testing it in Spring 2015.
-More long-term testing is needed to confirm if it is any more durable then the other pads that have been around for years and are seasoned veterans in the war on gravity.
-So far this pad has already held its own on many adventures exploring, finding and sending new boulder problems all over the Northern California backwoods.
+This pad has already held its own on many adventures exploring, finding and sending new boulder problems all over the Northern California backwoods.
 Our testers had the pleasure of falling all over the pad off hard lowballs on Castle Rock sandstone, first ascent highballs on virgin Trinity Limestone, and circuit training in jagged volcanic boulder fields at Sugarloaf Ridge.
-The pad is still going strong after months of rigorous testing.
-It barely looks used after a lot of abuse from several different testers so it's receiving high scores in durability.
+The pad held up well over months of rigorous testing.
+It barely looks used after a lot of abuse from several different testers so it's received high scores in durability.

 This pad is best for beginner to expert level boulderers who don't carry the largest of loads but do want to carry a small to medium size load securely and at the same time use its many handy features.
 The solid foam in the taco-style design is good if you frequent boulders that have a lot of sharp, jagged, rocky landings since a hinge-style pad would be more apt to bottom out.